oqyh/cs2-Auto-Restart-Server-GoldKingZ/README.md

   //Using host: To Get Any Workshop Map example https://steamcommunity.com/sharedfiles/filedetails/?id=3112654794 (ex: host:3112654794)
   //Using Without any ds: or host: means what inside /../csgo/maps/  (ex: de_dust2) "Mode1_RestartServerDefaultMap": "de_dust2",

+  //Enable Schedule To RestartMode?
+  "EnableSchedule": false,

+  //if EnableSchedule true which time is it (HH:mm) (ex: 06:00 means 6AM) "ScheduleOnEvery": "06:00",

 //-----------------------------------------------------------------------------------------